-More likely than systemic change are changes in specific policies, some probably following shortly on Brezhnev's departure.
+More likely than systemic change are changes in specific policies, some probably following shortly on Brezhnev's death and the beginning of a long-term political transition in the Soviet Union.
 Although our knowledge of Soviet internal debate is limited, there have been discernible differences among Politburo members on several key issues.
 Conflict over these and other issues, heightened by political jockeying and the complexity of the country's problems, could lead to major policy shifts in the next three to five years.